k2view-academy/K2View-Academy/articles/26_fabric_security/03_fabric_LUI_encryption.md

 ## LUI Partial Encryption

-If you wish to encrypt only selected fields on the LU instance, you need first to set the following parameter to false in the config.ini file ```FULL_ENTITY_ENCRYPTION=false```.

-It is then possible to encrypt specific fields in your implementation using the following built-in functions:
+To encrypt only selected fields on the LU instance, first to set the ```FULL_ENTITY_ENCRYPTION=false``` parameter to false in the config.ini file and then encrypt specific fields in the implementation using the following built-in functions:

 <img src="/articles/26_fabric_security/images/04_fabric_LUencryption_LUEncrypt.PNG">